Trisection diagrams and twists of 4-manifolds: Trisection Diagrams of Surface Complements

-They show that in general, a trisection for $X\setminus \nu(K)$ can be obtained by deleting a tubular neighbourhood of $K$ from each sector, and then boundary stabilizing the resulting decomposition.
-In the case of the unknotted projective plane $P_-\subset S^4$ one obtains the diagram in Figure \ref{TrisectionDiagramRP2ext}.
-Its mirror image gives a diagram for $\nu(P_+)$.
+Kim and Miller show that in general, a relative trisection for $X\setminus \nu(S)$ can be obtained by deleting a tubular neighbourhood of $S$ from each sector, and then boundary stabilizing the resulting decomposition sufficiently many times (thus connecting the components of $\partial X\cap X_i\cap X_j$).
+For more details, we refer the reader to \cite{KimMil1808}.
+As a brief example, we will consider the case of projective planes embedded in $S^4$.

-Gay and Meier \cite{GayMei1806} studied the special case of surgery along 2-knots in detail.
-To perform a Gluck twist, no boundary stabilization is needed, and for our purposes the relevant result is the following (Theorem C Part 2):
+\begin{definition} Let $M_\pm\subset S^3\subset S^4$ be the standard M\"obius band with either a positive or negative half twist.
+Pushing the boundary of $M_\pm$ into the upper hemisphere of $S^4$ and capping the resulting unlink with a disk gives an embedded projective plane $P_\pm\subset S^4$, which we will refer to as \emph{unknotted}.
+These two embeddings are distinguished up to isotopy by their normal Euler numbers, since $e(P_\pm)=\pm2$. \end{definition}

+A triplane diagram of the unknotted projective plane $P_+\subset S^4$ is given in Figure \ref{TriplaneDiagramPMinus}.
+In fact, $S^4\setminus \nu(P_+)\cong \nu(P_-)$, and so $S^4=\nu(P_+)\cup \nu(P_-)$ \cite{KatSaeTerYam99}.
+After boundary stabilizations, Kim and Miller obtain the relative trisection diagram for $S^4\setminus \nu(P_-)$ given in Figure \ref{TrisectionDiagramRP2ext}.
+One can also verify that this diagram is correct using the usual algorithm to extract a Kirby diagram from a trisection diagram.
+The mirror image of this diagram is a diagram for $\nu(P_-)$.

+Gay and Meier \cite{GayMei1806} studied the special case of surgery along 2-spheres in detail.
+Suppose that $S$ is a 2-sphere embedded in a trisected 4-manifold $X$ with trivial normal bundle, and that $S$ is in $(1;1)$-bridge position.
+Then $X\setminus \nu(S)$ inherits a natural trisection which induces an open book decomposition on $\partial(X\setminus \nu(S))\cong S^1\times S^2$ with annular pages (and identity monodromy).
+In general, a relative trisection diagram is called \emph{$p$-annular} if the pages of the induced open book are annuli, and the induced monodromy is given by $p$ Dehn twists about the core of the annulus.
+In particular, the boundary of the described 4-manifold is the lens space $L(p,1)$.
+Gay and Meier show that if $\mathcal{T}$ and $\mathcal{T}'$ are $p$-annular relative trisections of $X$ and $X'$, then there is a unique way to glue the associated trisections together.
+Moreover, given relative trisection diagrams $\mathfrak{D}$ and $\mathfrak{D}'$ for $\mathcal{T}$ and $\mathcal{T}'$, the resulting diagram is \emph{independent} of the choices of arcs extending $\mathfrak{D}$ and $\mathfrak{D}'$ to arced relative trisection diagrams.

+Consequently, one way to produce a trisection diagram for the Gluck twist $\Sigma_S(X)$ of $X$ along $S$ is to glue a 0-annular relative trisection diagram for $S^2\times D^2$ to a 0-annular relative trisection diagram for $X\setminus \nu(S)$ (via the twist map $\tau:S^2\times S^1\to S^2\times S^1$ from Section \ref{sec:intro}).
+Theorem C of \cite{GayMei1806} provides a short cut-and-paste method to produce such a diagram.